UNDP-Data/geohub/CONTRIBUTING.md

 - Increment patch version (0.0.X) if the PR is going to fix bugs.
 - Increment minor version (0.X.0) if the PR contains a new feature to improve the app.
 - Increment major version (X.0.0) if the PR contains breaking changes.

+## Deploy to Azure App Services

+CI on GitHub Actions deploys Docker image of GeoHub to Azure Container Registry.

+You can find `geohub-prod` app service in Azure Portal.
+The app services manages both production and development version.
+Development version is deployed as Deployment Slot.
+Deployment branch is:

+- `main` branch: the branch for production (https://geohub.data.undp.org).
+- `develop` branch: the branch for development (https://dev.undpgeohub.org).

+The branch setting is configured in AppService (`geohub-prod` > `Deployment` > `Deployment Center` or `Deployment slots`).
+To deploy AppServices correctly, valid environmental variables need to be set for AppService.

+To deploy to development, you can simply merge your PR to `develop` branch.
+CI/CD will deploy it automatically.

+Regarding development to production server, `develop` branch needs to be merged to `main` branch.
+The CI will create a PR to do this automatically.
+If you find a PR named `[RELEASE] Merge develop to main`, you can merge it to `main` branch when it is ready.
+Don't use `squash and merge` for this PR since `squash and merge` will break git commit history diffrent from original.

+Furthremore, please make sure all `changesets` created PRs are managed before deploying to production.